wttech/CQ-Unix-Toolkit/README.md

 * `cqmrg` -- Merge CQ TarPM indexes
 * `cqtpm` -- Deletes effectively removed content from TarPM CQ storage
 * `cqwfl` -- Display active (or broken) workflow instances
+* `cqmon` -- Monitor Sling requests flow and repository sessions as well as replication queues
 * `cqosgi` -- Display bundles list and manage them by starting/stopping on demand
 * `cqclr` -- Simulates activation on dispatcher to clear its cache.
 Use dispatcher URL, (not CQ one) as instance URL (-i option).